 The man behind the band Dusty Stray is Jonathan Brown.
 Born in Taiwan.
 Grew up in Texas as son of a preacher man.
 Raised on songs about death and resurrection.
 Went to college.
 Discovered vast archive of early American folk music from the 20s and 30s.
 Began writing his own songs.
 Moved to Austin where he first performed his music.
 Travelled with guitar through Central America where he met a Belgian woman and followed her to Europe.
 Met a Spanish woman.
 Moved to Barcelona.
 Formed a bluegrass band, a psychedelic rock band and a freak folk band.
 Met a Dutch woman.

 Moved to the Netherlands where he remains today (with the same Dutch woman).
 Wrote, produced and performed in Amsterdam and at the Edinburgh Fringe Festival “LHO: LEE HARVEY OSWALD The Musical” in 2005.
 Wrote, recorded and co-produced Dusty Stray's debut album “Tales Of Misfortune And Woe” released on Basta Records in 2009 and billed by main Dutch newspaper De Volkskrant as one of the Top Ten Albums Of 2009.
-The follow-up “Light Years Away” (2011) also enjoyed international critical praise.
+He went on to write and record Dusty Stray's "Light Years Away" (Basta 2011, produced by Ken Stringfellow and JB Meijers) and "Family Album" (Basa 2013, produced by Kramer), both receiving critical praise in Europe and abroad.

 Brown’s many influences include Harry Smith (Anthology Of American Folk Music), writer/illustrator Edward Gorey, The Handsome Family, Bill Callahan, Bonnie Prince Billy, Leonard Cohen, Neil Young, Gillian Welch, The Velvet Underground, Pavement and The Flaming Lips.